SSHRC Banting Post-doctoral Fellow — Faculty of Education, Ontario Tech University, Oshawa, Canada 2012-2014

 MSc — Exercise Sciences, Faculty of Physical Education and Health, University of Toronto, 2006

-BSc — School of Kinesiology, University of Western Ontario, London, Canada, 2001
+BSc — School of Kinesiology, University of Western Ontario, London, Canada, 2001, Scholars Electives Program

-Black Canadian Studies, anti-Black racism, Black education, Black resistance physical cultures
+- Black Canadian Studies, anti-Black racism, Black resistance and empowerment physical cultures

-Watch video of Janelle Joseph and her colleague at KPE, Assistant Professor Simon Darnell, discuss their research into sport as a tool for peace and development.
+Watch video of Janelle Joseph and her colleague at KPE, Associate Professor Simon Darnell, discuss their research into sport as a tool for peace and development.

 Joseph, J. (2017).
 Sport and the Black Atlantic: Cricket, Canada, and the Caribbean diaspora.
 Manchester, UK: Manchester University Press.